tsuru/tsuru/docs/reference/bs.rst

 bs
 ==

-bs (or big-sibling) is a component tsuru component, responsible for reporting information on application containers, these information include application logs and unit status.
+bs (or big sibling) is a component tsuru component, responsible for reporting information on application containers, this information include application logs, metrics and unit status.

-bs runs inside a dedicated container on every Docker node, and collects information about all other containers running in the node, reporting their status to tsuru.
+bs runs inside a dedicated container on each Docker node and collects information about all its sibling containers running on the same Docker node.

-It also binds to the rsyslog protocol, so Docker can send the logs of the containers to the syslog server created in the bs container, and then bs can multiplex container logs to other rsyslog endpoints and also to the tsuru API.
+It also creates a syslog server, which is responsible for receiving all logs from sibling containers. bs will then send these log entries to tsuru API and is also capable of forwarding log entries to multiple remote syslog endpoints.

 The sections below describe in details all the features of bs.
 The :ref:`configuration <config_bs>` reference contains more information on